User guide¶

 The core concept of APScheduler is to give the user the ability to queue Python code to be executed, either as soon as possible, later at a given time, or on a recurring schedule.

 The scheduler is the user-facing interface of the system.
 When it’s running, it does two things concurrently.
 The first is processing schedules.
 From its data store, it fetches schedules due to be run.
 For each such schedule, it then uses the schedule’s trigger to calculate run times up to the present.
-For each run time, the scheduler creates a job in the data store, containing the designated run time and the identifier of the schedule it was derived from.
+The scheduler then creates one or more jobs (controllable by configuration) based on these run times and adds them to the data store.

 The second role of the scheduler is running jobs.
 The scheduler asks the data store for jobs, and then starts running those jobs.
 If the data store signals that it has new jobs, the scheduler will try to acquire those jobs if it is capable of accommodating more.
 When a scheduler completes a job, it will then also ask the data store for as many more jobs as it can handle.